pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 the developers will “create a pull request”.
 A pull request gives the authors an opportunity to explain why the changes were made.
 A pull request also gives other developers a chance to review the changes, also known as a “code review”.
 If the changes pass the review, then the code can be merged into the “master” or “main” branch.
-If not, then the authors have to address the feedback of the reviewers and when ready, request another review for the open pull request.
+If not, then the authors have to address the feedback of the reviewers and when ready, request another review of the code to hopefully bring the pull request closer to merging.

 ## Build Systems